ersanchez/notes/zfs.md

 You can move a zfs filesystem from one zpool to another zpool (same or remote computer).
 Using zfs send and receive buys you error checking on the receiving end.
 This is more desireable than `dd` or `rsync`.

+Before you can do a send and receive, you must have both a user on the sending computer with privileges to send and a user on the receiving computer with privileges to receive.

+On the sending computer:

+	$ sudo zfs allow -u USERNAME send,snapshot zpoolName/datasetName

+On the receiving computer:

+	$ sudo zfs allow -u USERNAME create,mount,receive zpoolName/datasetName

 #### Move a ZFS Filesystem

+This section is for making the first move of a zfs dataset from an original zpool to a new zpool.
+Making incremental updates is included in the next section.

 First determine the name of the most recent snapshot.
 This snapshot will include the **entire** contents of the zfs filesystem as it was on the date/time of the snapshot.
 The snapshot might be 100kB and the entire zfs filesystem may be 100 TB.
 Run `zfs list` to see the size of the zfs filesystem.